 Undergrad Degree: BS

 Biological Engineering is at the intersection of three great challenges facing humanity today: ensuring an adequate and safe food supply in an era of expanding world population; protecting and restoring the world's natural resources, including soil, air and energy; and developing engineering systems that monitor, replace or intervene in the mechanisms of living organisms.
-The undergraduate Engineering Program in the Department of Biological Engineering has a clear focus on biological systems, including the environment, that is realized through a combination of fundamental engineering sciences, biology, application courses and liberal studies.
-The program leads to a Bachelor of Science degree from the College of Engineering and is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The undergraduate Engineering Program in the Department of Biological and Environmental Engineering has a clear focus on biological systems, including the environment, that is realized through a combination of fundamental engineering sciences, biology, application courses and liberal studies.
+The program leads to a Bachelor of Science degree from the College of Engineering and is accredited by the Engineering Accreditation Commission (EAC) of ABET.

-Three concentrations in Biological Engineering are offered: Environmental Systems Engineering, Biological Engineering, and Agricultural Engineering.
+Seven focus areas in Biological Engineering are offered: Molecular and Cellular Systems, Ecological and Microbial Systems, Nanobiotechnology, Systems and Computational Biology, Synthetic Biology, Biomaterials, and Sustainability.
 In each, students take courses in mathematics, computing, physics, chemistry, basic and advanced biology, fundamental engineering sciences (mechanics, thermodynamics, fluid mechanics, materials, and transport processes), engineering applications, and design.
 Students select applications courses in the department areas that include bioprocessing, soil and water management, bioenvironmental and facilities engineering, bioinstrumentation, engineering aspects of animal physiology, environmental systems analysis, and waste treatment and disposal.
-Students select other courses in the College of Engineering that strengthen their concentration, such as environmental engineering or biomedical engineering.
+Students select other courses in the College of Engineering that strengthen their focus area, such as environmental engineering or biomedical engineering.
 Students planning for medical school also take organic chemistry.
 Emphasis is placed on developing communications and teamwork skills.

 Many undergraduates participate in teaching assistantships, research assistantships, design teams, Engineering Co-op, and study abroad.
 Students should have a strong aptitude for the sciences and mathematics and an interest in the complex social issues that surround technology.